 1. MoMA, New York

 Midtown Manhattan’s Museum of Modern Art (how’s that for an alliteration?) tops our list.
 With the world’s most impressive and comprehensive collection of modern art, it should be on top of your list too!

 Visit the MoMA to see all things modern art — from Magritte to Mondrian, and from Bacon to Boccioni.
 Or skip the high-brow and head straight over to Van Gogh’s Starry Night and Picasso’s Les Demoiselles d’Avignon.

 To some, the Centre Pompidou is a beautiful design; to others, the contemporary art center looks like a huge plumbing system.
 One thing is certain: if you open yourself to the daring art as much as to the bold design, you will get the most out of your visit to the Centre Pompidou.

-The temporary Centre Pompidou Málaga might not be as big as its brother, but it’s every bit as good.
+The Centre Pompidou Málaga might not be as big as its brother, but it’s every bit as good.
 Bearing the same name (and prestige!) as what is arguably Europe’s best modern art museum, it houses artworks from Magritte, Bacon, and Picasso.

 3. SFMoMA, San Francisco

 From the Summer of Love to the first gay-rights movements, the city of San Francisco has always been a hotbed for countercultures.
 It explains why the San Francisco Museum of Modern Art is so good at bringing innovative and challenging contemporary art to the masses.